laser-control/laser-device/README.md

 ## TODO

-1. implement hardware using STM32 blue pill
+1. implement hardware using STM32 blue pill (STM32F103C6**)
 2. develop a protocol between the device and computer
-3. implement the software to run on STM32
+3. implement the software to run on chip (with the doc how to compile, install and run on chip)

+The protocol may be as simple as possible to parse and run on chip.
+(it does not have to be complex G-code)

-There is also [DMX interface](DMX.md), but I am not sure it works
+There is also [DMX interface](DMX.md), but I am not sure if it works

 ## Hardware